Recently adopted accounting pronouncements

 Recently issued accounting pronouncements not yet adopted

 In November 2024, the FASB issued ASU 2024-03, "Income Statement - Reporting Comprehensive Income - Expense Disaggregation Disclosures (Subtopic 220-40): Disaggregation of Income Statement Expenses" ("ASU 2024-03").
 Subsequently, the FASB issued ASU 2025-01 to clarify the effective date of ASU 2024-03.
 The standard provides guidance to expand disclosures related to the disaggregation of income statement expenses.
 The guidance is effective for fiscal years beginning after December 15, 2026, and interim periods within annual reporting periods beginning after December 15, 2027, on a retrospective or prospective basis, with early adoption permitted.
-The Company is evaluating the impact of this ASU on its Consolidated Financial Statements and the related disclosures; however, it does not expect there will be a material impact upon adoption.
+The Company does not expect that adoption of this ASU will materially impact its consolidated financial statements.

 About New Standards Disclosures